OSGP/Documentation/chapter1/section7.md

 **Customer drivers (Municipalities)**

-- Get more in control, through controlling switching times themselves
+- Be more in control, by controlling switching times themselves
 - Resolve power failures faster, through up-to-date information
-- Save on costs, through energy saving and more efficient maintenance and management
+- Reduction in costs, through energy saving and more efficient maintenance and management
-- Not dependent on one supplier
+- No vendor lock-in, not dependent on one supplier

 **Implementation/roll-out**

 - Small scale roll-out started jan-2015
 - 200 Sub Stations will be fitted with an SSLD to control public lighting and tariff switching
 - 15 municipalities in the Liander grid operator area will be participating
-- Goal is to allow municipalities to use the application, give feedback and to see if the services offered to municipalities are adaquate
+- Goal is to allow municipalities to use the application, give feedback and to see if the services offered to municipalities are adequate

 - Large scale roll-out will start around end of 2015